valchkou/cassandra-driver-mapping/README.md

   	* Get entity from Cassandra.
   	* Save entity to Cassandra.
 	* Delete entity from Cassandra.
-	* Run custom Queries built with datastax.QueryBuilder
+	* Run and map custom Queries.
 	* Convert ResultSet into List of Entities

   - Generate Schema
-  	* Create table from any Java Bean even without annotations.
-  	* Create tables and indexes from the JPA 2.1 annotated entities.
+  	* Create tables and indexes from Entity.
   	* Alter tables and indexes if entities definition has changed.
   	* Drop tables and indexes.